 - Once the sauce is completely cooled, you’re ready to make the fruit and yogurt cups.

-- Place a lid on each finished container and refrigerate until you're ready to eat them.
+- Place a lid on each finished yogurt parfait container and refrigerate until you're ready to eat them.
 They will last in the refrigerator for 1 week.
 If you use fresh berries, they will last 1/3 days in the fridge.